 Internal child abduction is best dealt with by seeking emergency orders which can be dealt with at short-notice or emergency hearings.

-Relocation of children after divorce
+Relocation of children after divorce or separation

 If your partner will not consent to your taking your child abroad, and if you are not able to resolve the situation through direct discussions or mediation, you will need to consider making an application for leave to remove.
 Initially attempts should be made to resolve the position through preliminary negotiations which, where possible, avoid the need to go to court or settle the matter at an early hearing.
 However, the reality of the situation is that the courts are well equipped to deal with and rule on the issue of leaving the jurisdiction and we can help you make an appropriate application.